viktoriachernykh/plastic-free-client/README.md

+## Search all plastic free products in your city :whale:

+Client repo of a full stack app

-## App for people who want to use less plastic :whale:
+## App for people who want to use less plastic

-## Client repo of full-stack app for searching all plastic free products in your city

 - Only plastic-free products will be promoted with this app, making plastic-free lifestyle available for everyone
 - All users can search for products and see map with locations + list of online stores